-Also, the risk profile for 31.12.2022 was limited, below the proposed "fair" level, all the significant risks identified being compliant with the levels of the predetermined risk profiles.
+Thus, during the year 2023, the Bank complied with the risk appetite, the risk profile for 31.12.2023 being "limited", below the proposed "fair" level, all the significant risks identified being compliant with the levels of the predetermined risk profiles.

-Credit Europe Bank (Romania) SA undertakes to provide interested parties with clear and direct information on the financial statements, capital structure, risk-based approach related to capital management and remuneration arrangements during the financial statements prepared in accordance with international financial reporting standards adopted by the European Union and the report on transparency and public disclosure requirements.
+Credit Europe Bank (Romania) S.A. undertakes to provide interested parties with clear and direct information on the financial statements, capital structure, risk-based approach related to capital management and remuneration arrangements during the financial statements prepared in accordance with international financial reporting standards adopted by the European Union and the report on transparency and public disclosure requirements.